LegitPanda/Bree-assignment/README.md

-# First steps
+# Intro

-Node versions 20 or 22 are recommended.
+Node versions 20 or 22 are recommended for this project.
-1. `npm install`: Install dependencies
-2. depending on what you want to run, go into `frontened` or `backend` for their respective readmes
+Depending on what you want to run, `cd` into `frontened` or `backend` for their respective readmes.
+Both are very MVP as of now.

+Backend is hosted on GCP

+Frontend is hosted on github pages